ranandverint/StockExchangeOutlierDetection/readme.md

 ## Assumptions

+- The input zip file has been extracted & the content renamed to make it simpler and added to the root of this repository.
+- Multiple types of representation of the same code has been implemented, you can find other versions of this code in the directory `alternate_code\`
+  - Version of code with inline arguments
+  - Version of code using native python libraries (without using pandas & numpy)

 - The input CSV files are well-formed with three columns: `Stock-ID`, `Timestamp`, and `Price`.
 - The `Timestamp` is provided in the format `dd-mm-yyyy`.
 - If a file contains fewer than 30 data points, it will raise an error and skip processing for that file.